survivejs/webpack-book/manuscript/extending/02_plugins.md

 Most of the complexity of the plugin has to do with figuring out which data to pass to PurifyCSS.
 The process has to capture assets from the application hierarchy and perform a lookup against them.
 Writing the data is the simplest step.
 To add output, you have to use `compilation.assets['demo.css'] = 'demo';` kind of an API.

-The source below walks through the main ideas of the plugin in greater detail.
+The source below walks through the main ideas of the plugin in detail.
 Some of the logic, such as input validation, parsing, and searching, have been pushed behind modules of their own as they have little to do with the main flow of the plugin.

 ```javascript
 import purify from 'purify-css';